melai-melai/starting-template/README.md

 The project helps you to work with css(sass), js, minified files and optomization of images.
 It contains stylelint.

 ## Setting
-Babel settings are in babel.config.js
+- Babel settings are in babel.config.js
-Stylelint settings are in .stylelintrc
+- StyleLint settings are in .stylelintrc
+- ESLint settings are in .eslintrc.js

 ## Getting Started
 1. Download the project.